 The Juvenile Innocence and Fair Sentencing Clinic

-Thanks to the generosity of The Kalmanovitz Charitable Foundation, the Center for Juvenile Law and Policy in 2011 established the Juvenile Innocence and Fair Sentencing Clinic.
+The generosity of The Kalmanovitz Charitable Foundation enabled the Center for Juvenile Law and Policy to establish the Juvenile Innocence and Fair Sentencing Clinic in 2013.
 The JIFS Clinic expands the Center’s advocacy efforts on behalf of court-involved children beyond the Los Angeles juvenile justice system to include the representation of youth who have been wrongfully convicted and youth who are sentenced to unjustly disproportionate adult prison sentences.

 Each year, well over a thousand juveniles are prosecuted as adults in California and hundreds are sentenced to lengthy prison sentences.
 While there are undoubtedly youth who suffer valid convictions and who need to be segregated from society, we know that there are juveniles who do not belong in adult prison, either because they are factually innocent, or because their punishment is inconsistent with their moral and legal culpability.
 The Juvenile Innocence and Fair Sentencing Clinic is a vital step toward remedying a heart-wrenching and important problem.

 The course is a year long, and will be comprised of a five-unit substantive course and a five-unit clinic.